openstack/training-guides/doc/upstream-training/upstream-details.rst

 Overview of the contribution process
 (`slides <19-training-contribution-process.html>`__)

-* Take the pulse of the project.
+* Take the pulse of the project
-* Figure out who's behind it.
+* Figure out who's behind it
-* Determine the project's social groups.
+* Determine the project's social groups
-* Assess your approach.
+* Assess your approach
-* Engage immediately.
+* Engage immediately
-* Play with your network.
+* Play with your network
-* Perform the smaller tasks.
+* Perform the smaller tasks
-* Choose a question.
+* Choose a question
-* Familiarize yourself with the code of conduct.
+* Familiarize yourself with the code of conduct
-* Understand the conventions.
+* Understand the conventions
-* Explain what you do.
+* Explain what you do
-* Prepare the backport.
+* Prepare the backport
-* Learn what's local and what's upstream.
+* Learn what's local and what's upstream
-* Learn what distinguishes good work flow from bad work flow.
+* Learn what distinguishes good work flow from bad work flow
-* Quantify the delta.
+* Quantify the delta
-* Speed up the acceptance.
+* Speed up the acceptance
-* Determine the time frame.
+* Determine the time frame
-* Maximize karma.
+* Maximize karma
-* Work in parallel.
+* Work in parallel
-* Archive and collect.
+* Archive and collect

 Agile for Contributors (15 min)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~